Prevent discrimination and value diversity

 However, there may be certain information you need to ask for in order to avoid discrimination during the selection process.
 For example, you should ask applicants to indicate if they have any special requirements should they be required to attend an interview or other selection process.

-You should invite disabled applicants to indicate any relevant effects of their disability and to suggest adjustments which might help them overcome any disadvantages they might expect to encounter in the recruitment process.
+You should invite disabled applicants to indicate any relevant effects of their disability and to suggest adjustments that might help them overcome any disadvantages they might expect to encounter in the recruitment process.

 If the applicant's response reveals or suggests that they are disabled, you should take reasonable steps to confirm whether or not they are disabled under the Disability Discrimination Act 1995.
 If so, you would have a legal duty to make reasonable adjustments, eg by holding the interview in an easily accessible room or allowing extra time for selection tests.
 Read Equality Commission guidance on recruiting people with disabilities.